alexlampros/wordle/README.md

 ## Description

-Helps you cheat at wordle.
+Helps you cheat at wordle by filtering dictionary words, and then sorting the remaining candidates by word popularity.

 Use the ```find_word(string, must="", never="")``` function in the wordle.py file <br><br>